 - Rubber gloves.

-Turn Off Toilet Shut-Off Valve
+Turn Off the Toilet Shut-Off Valve

-1. Locate the Supply Valve
+1. Identify the Valve Type

-2. Turn the Knob/Lever
+2. Close the Valve

 Take Note